yaseerkhan/First-Machine-Learning-Project/README.md

-# Notes I Took While Going Through The Course.
+# Notes I Took While Going Through The Course Of Python.
 A Little Messy But I Guess It Might Help For Newbs.
+Download This File For Better Readability.

  Machine Learning With Python